kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 [5.
 4. 5.
 3. 5.
 2. 1.
 1. 1.
 5. 1.
 1. 5.
 3. 3.
 5. 4.
 4. 5.
 5.]
 ```

-The comparison between predicted and actual review scores highlights the collaborative filtering model’s accuracy in approximating user preferences.
+The comparison between predicted and actual review scores highlights the collaborative filtering model’s accuracy in approximating customer preferences.
 Predicted ratings from the reconstructed interaction matrix closely align with actual ratings from the holdout set, with minimal deviations observed.
 The analysis demonstrates strong performance and forms the basis for calculating evaluation metrics such as RMSE, which quantifies the model's prediction error.

 ```python
 RMSE of SVD Predictions: 0.86
 ```

 The performance of the collaborative filtering model using SVD was evaluated by calculating the Root Mean Squared Error (RMSE) between predicted and actual review scores.
 The RMSE value of **0.86** indicates the average deviation of the predicted ratings from the actual ratings.
-This low RMSE demonstrates that the model effectively captures user preferences and provides accurate predictions, confirming its reliability for generating recommendations.
+This low RMSE demonstrates that the model effectively captures customer preferences and provides accurate predictions, confirming its reliability for generating recommendations.

 ![RMSE](images/image-6.png)